-New Rules for Public Conduct on WDFW Lands Are Now in Effect
+Public Conduct on WDFW Lands

-The Washington Fish and Wildlife Commission adopted new rules (Washington Administrative Code 232-13) in December after years of discussion and extensive public review.
+The Washington Fish and Wildlife Commission adopted new rules (Washington Administrative Code 232-13) in December 2007 after years of discussion and extensive public review.
 As the number of users and types of use continue to increase on WDFW lands, the new rules provide a fair and sensible approach to protecting both fish and wildlife habitats and recreational values consistent with healthy wildlife populations.

 These rules, which only apply on WDFW lands, are now in effect.
-The complete public conduct rule package is available on WDFW's website at wdfw.wa.gov/lands/wac232.
+The complete public conduct rule package is available on WDFW's website at wdfw.wa.gov/lands/wildlife_areas/public_conduct.html.
 Although some conduct rules remain in place and have not changed, the new WAC chapter compiles them in one location for easy reference.

 The rules address behavior and conduct, parking, camping, campfires, dumping and littering, target shooting, fireworks, pets, building blinds and tree stands, access, commercial and noncommercial use, and enforcement.
-The following rules are in effect on WDFW lands unless otherwise posted.

-Fire rules allow campfires up to a maximum of three feet in diameter and three feet high.
-The new rules also include a 21-day camping limit within a 30-day period.
+Fire rules allow campfires up to a maximum of three feet in diameter and three feet high (unless otherwise posted).
+The new rules also include a 21-day camping limit within a 30-day period (unless otherwise posted).
 Vehicles should not be left unattended for more than 21 days.
 Unattended blinds are available to the public on a "first-come-first-serve" basis.
 These rules were designed to provide an equal opportunity for all users.